elmah/Bootstrapper/README.md

 For some inspiration on rules, see [Error Filtering Examples][fltreg].

-ELMAH Bootstrapper can also refresh the error filtering rules whenever the `Elmah.ErrorFilter.config` file is updated without causing the application to restart!
+ELMAH Bootstrapper can refresh the error filtering rules whenever the `Elmah.ErrorFilter.config` file is updated without causing the application to restart!